The 5 wackiest sporting myths, hoodoos and conspiracy theories

 Incidentally, Vasco won the title in 1945, approximately 12 years after their last title!

 The Mystery Of Jimmy Hoffa Disappearance

 Well, this might not have it’s roots in sports, but as fate has it, the myth eventually unfolds into one of its most iconic centres.
-Jimmy Riddle Hoffa – leader, convicted criminal and the face of International Brotherhood of Teamsters, garnered up an increasingly controversial image, as he rose from rank to rank between 1932 to 1975, eventually playing a major role in turning the Teamsters into the largest single union in United States.
+Jimmy Riddle Hoffa – leader, convicted criminal and the face of International Brotherhood of Teamsters, garnered up an increasingly controversial image, as he rose from rank to rank between 1932 to 1975, eventually playing a major role in turning the Teamsters into the largest single union in the United States.

 Hoffa was last seen on July 30, 1975, outside the Machus Red Fox, a suburban Detroit restaurant, as he mysteriously disappeared, following what was believed to be a “meeting” with two mafia leaders.

-The police found Hoffa’s car but no sign of Hoffa himself or any indication of what happened to him and his body was never found.
-Extensive investigations into the disappearance began immediately, and continued over the next several years by several law enforcement groups, including the FBI.
+The police found Hoffa’s car, but no sign of Hoffa himself or any indication of what happened to him and his body was never found.
+Extensive investigations into the disappearance began immediately and continued over the next several years by several law enforcement groups, including the FBI.